apache/mynewt-site/docs/os/modules/split/split.md

 The split app startup code must have the following.

 1. A definition of the split image vector table (first two words).
 2. The entry point function to start the code `Reset_Handler_split`
 3. Code that copies the .data section for the loader from Flash to RAM
 4. Code that zeros the .bss section for the loader.
-5. Code that calls _sbrkInit to set the heap pointers for the application
+5. Code that calls _sbrkInit to set the heap pointers for the application (see below)
+6. Code that calls the `bsp_slot_init_split_application` function (see below)

 An example can be found in the `/hw/bsp/nrf52dk/src/arch/cortex_m4/gcc_startup_nrf52_split.s`

+### Download script

+The download script needs to be modified to include support for passing the image slot number in the build.
+Image slots are referenced as 0 and 1.
+Loading bootloaders ignore the image slot numbers.

+See and example in `/hw/bsp/bmd300eval/bmd300eval_download.sh`.

+### Sbrk functionality

+Split image (either a loader or app) references a single set of heap managment functions.
+But the heap location and size is different depending which image is running.
+Special functionality is needed to handle the dynamic setting of the heap base and limit.

+Instead of hard-coding the heap base and limit at link time (depending on the size of data and bss), sbrk needs to be dynamically initialized with these values from the startup code.

+See an example in `/hw/bsp/bmd300eval/src/sbrk.c` in the core repository.
+The function `_sbrkInit` must be called from the startup code of the split image and normal image startup code with the appropriate values of heap base and limit.

+### Slot Init

+A global variable tells mynewt whether the split image is runnning as just a stand-alone loader, or as the combined loader/app image.
+Its the responsibility of the startup code to set this global variable.

+See `hw/bsp/bmd300eval/src/os_bsp.c` for and implementation of the functionality.

 ## newtmgr and split Images

 newtmgr has support for split images.

-`newtmgr image list2` lists the current images in the flash.
+`newtmgr image list` lists the current images in the flash.
 Its clear from the output that some images are non-bootable.
 For example.

 ```
 Images: